Ablert1213/PHAS0077_Final_Project/README.md

      ```
    - Click on `Kernel` -> `Restart & Run All` to run the entire notebook.

 4. **Viewing Results**: The results will be displayed within the notebook itself.
-For visualizations, plots will be rendered inline.
+For visualizations, plots will be demonstrated.

 ## Conclusion